Egoli24/LITA_Class-_documentation/README.md

 # LITA_Class-_documentation
-this is where i document my first project while learning D.A
+This is where i document my first project while learning D.A with Incubator Hub.